-With a focus on education and workforce training, last year we donated almost \$2 million to over 60 local non-profit organizations.
-Our employees and executives also devoted over 2,100 hours of their time during the fiscal year to serve as volunteers in local schools, colleges and universities.
+With a focus on education and workforce training, last year we donated nearly \$900,000 to over 64 local non-profit organizations.
+Our employees and executives also devoted over 2,600 hours of their time during the fiscal year to serve as volunteers in local schools, colleges and universities.
 These efforts positively impact our business, as we increase community support, provide our employees with greater opportunities for leadership development and training, and improve the job satisfaction of our employees.

 This year, ScanSource was honored to once again be named title sponsor of Upstate South Carolina's largest STEAM (Science, Technology, Engineering, Arts, Math) festival, iMAGINE Upstate.
 The festival is an opportunity for us to reach out to students of all ages and introduce them to our technologies through hands-on activities, while also expanding ScanSource's reach in the community.
-In 2016, the event grew to roughly 20,000 attendees, 6,000 more than the prior year, and as one of the biggest community initiatives ScanSource is involved with each year, it was important for our team to grow and expand our exhibit area and influence at the event, as well.
-After months of planning with an internal marketing and tech team committee, ScanSource created a themed exhibit called ScanSource Future Innovator Training, and presented several activities, from 3D printing and barcode scanning, to thermal cameras and wireless signal routing.
+In 2017, the event grew to roughly 15,000 attendees, and as one of the biggest community initiatives ScanSource is involved with each year, it was important for our team to grow and expand our exhibit area and influence at the event, as well.
+After months of planning with an internal marketing and tech team committee, ScanSource created a themed exhibit called ScanSource Future Innovator Training, and presented several activities for kids, from thermal and pan-tilt-zoom cameras to 3D printing and a hands-on barcode scanning game.
 The Company's dedication to executing another successful exhibit at iMAGINE was another testament to our culture of teamwork and community involvement.